intiderose/intiderose/README.md

 👯 I’d love to collaborate on projects that help me gain professional experience and allow me to apply my knowledge in real-world scenarios.

-Outside of tech, I enjoy 🎮 playing video games, 📚 reading, 🏋️‍♂️ doing sports, and spending time with friends.
+Outside of tech, I enjoy 🎮 playing video games, 🎬 watching movies, 🏋️‍♂️ doing sports, and spending time with friends🤝.

 📫 Reach me at: <a href="intiderose2003@gmail.com">intiderose2003@gmail.com</a>